PSebaRaj/PSebaRaj/README.md

 ## About Me
-- Recent Yale grad, studyied Computer Science and Economics
+- Recent Yale grad, studied Computer Science and Economics
 - Passionate about distributed systems, computer networks, finance, cars, and soccer
 - Currently learning more about C++ and operating systems